3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Introduction

-Since the magnetic field structure and particle composition of relativistic jets is still not well understood, this systematic study of e$^{-}$ - p$^{+}$ and e$^{\pm}$ jets containing a toroidal field helps to provide an advanced and detailed understanding of the magnetic field evolution, the generation of instabilities, possible reconnection events, and the particle acceleration applicable in the environments of AGN and GRB jets.
-It is important to note that the differences in the magnetic field morphologies between jets composed of e$^{-}$ - p$^{+}$ and e$^{\pm}$ could leave significant imprints on the polarized emission from AGN jets and GRBs.
-Particularly, circular polarization (measured as the Stokes parameter $V$) in the continuum radio emission from AGN jets provides a powerful diagnostic tool of magnetic structures and particle composition because, unlike linear polarization, circular polarization is expected to remain almost completely unmodified by external screens \cite[e.g.,][]{osu2013}.
+Since the magnetic field structure and particle composition of relativistic jets is still not well understood, this systematic study of e$^{-}$ - i$^{+}$ (e$^{-}$ - p$^{+}$) and e$^{\pm}$ jets containing a toroidal field helps to provide an advanced and detailed understanding of the magnetic field evolution, the generation of instabilities, possible reconnection events, and the particle acceleration applicable in the environments of AGN and GRB jets.
+It is important to note that the differences in the magnetic field morphologies between jets composed of e$^{-}$ - i$^{+}$ (e$^{-}$ - p$^{+}$) and e$^{\pm}$ could leave significant imprints on the polarized emission from AGN jets and GRBs.
+Particularly, circular polarization (measured as the Stokes parameter $V$) in the continuum radio emission from AGN jets provides a powerful diagnostic tool of magnetic structures and particle composition because, unlike linear polarization, circular polarization is expected to remain almost completely unmodified by external screens \cite[e.g.,][]{osu2013,MacDonald2021}.

-It is important to note, as discussed in \citep{nishikawa2020} for e$^{-}$ -\, p$^{+}$ jets, that our simulations do not address the large-scale plasma flows of macroscopic parsec-scale jets studied by relativistic magnetohydrodynamic (RMHD) simulations.
+It is important to note, as discussed in \cite{nishikawa2020} for e$^{-}$ -\, p$^{+}$ jets, that our simulations do not address the large-scale plasma flows of macroscopic parsec-scale jets studied by relativistic magnetohydrodynamic (RMHD) simulations.
 Instead they explore the relevant kinetic-scale physics within relativistic jet plasmas, which cannot be studied with RMHD simulations.
-Our study, therefore, is complementary to RMHD models and yields important insights into the kinetic processes at work in relativistic astrophysical jets \citep[see also][]{nishikawa2020,nishikawa2021}.
+Although in PIC simulations we need to resolve the electron Debye length, the simulation sizes which are feasible at the present time are limited (for more details see \cite{MacDonald2021}).
+Our study, therefore, is complementary to RMHD models and yields important insights into the kinetic processes at work in relativistic astrophysical jets \citep[see also][]{nishikawa2020,nishikawa2021,meli21}.